HenryandLee/sonic-strong/README.md

 raw sheet (from Henry's labeling folder) --> perfect sheet (as in Evan's folder) --> run REM (JeffreyREM.R) --> store coefficients (z-score, etc.) in a corresponding sheet -->

-match team and person id using "user names and ids" in *Simon-analysis" with scores "all performance scores Feb 2023", say "fluency_team_1", regress creativity scores on coefficients from coefficient sheet
+match team and person id using "user names and ids" in "Simon-analysis" with scores "all performance scores Feb 2023", say "fluency_team_1", regress creativity scores on coefficients from coefficient sheet

 Vero type info is identifiable by condition column.
 Round is identifiable by file.name column.